-- Intend to vote in the 2004 election; - Were owners of family-owned businesses; - Were self-identified as being of Hispanic descent, defined as Mexico or Latin American origin; if born in the U.S., parents must both come from Mexico or a Latin American country; - Mix of businesses (in terms of age, size and type); - Mix of self-identified Republicans, Democrats and Independents; - Mix of men and women; and - Earned an annual household income of \$20,000 or more.
+- Intend to vote in the 2004 election; - Were owners of family-owned businesses; - Were self-identified as being of Hispanic descent, defined as Mexico or Latin American origin; if born in the U.S., parents must both come from Mexico or a Latin American country; - Mix of businesses (in terms of age, size and type); - Mix of self-identified Republicans, Democrats and independents; - Mix of men and women; and - Earned an annual household income of \$20,000 or more.

 Once candidates were cleared, those scheduled to participate in the comprehensive one-on-one interview were guaranteed a stipend, which varied from \$50 to \$100.
-The highly-trained interviewers selected to conduct this research were given specific training regarding Federal estate taxes to allow them to speak with respondents in a conversational "peer-to-peer" way.
+Highly trained interviewers conducted the research.
+Each trainer received specific instruction regarding Federal estate taxes to allow them to speak with respondents in a conversational "peer-to-peer" way.